MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls-In-CSharp.md

 That said, I'm conscious that a class is a very general concept and can be used in many different ways.
 There are times when setting an instance of a class to null is useful and something I do.

-Looking at it, I find there are two main groups.
-The first group I rarely set instances of classes to null - I call these types of classes my "C" classes.
-The second group I occasionally set instances of its classes to null - I call these types of classes my "D" classes (I'm sure there must be a better name than "C" and "D", I just can't think of one).
+Looking at it, I find there are two main groups I can put classes into.
+The first group I rarely set instances of to null - I call these types of classes my "C" classes.
+The second group I occasionally set instances of to null - I call these types of classes my "D" classes (I'm sure there must be a better name than "C" and "D", I just can't think of one).

 #### Calculation & Coordination Classes